 - Focus on adding value: When you add good content with good images you will attract people to your business and sales site.

 - Brand your graphics: Have some continuity in what you do.
 Each image should be branded to your business or theme.

 - Include your web address on your graphics: When people share (re-pin) your graphics anything that you include on the image goes with it!

-- Make sure every web page has a pin-able graphic.
+- Make sure every page on your website has an appealing pin-able graphic.

 - Use tall graphics (800 pixels is perfect): The 800 pixel high image is the one that gets re-pinned most often.